nre-learning/nrelabs-curriculum/lessons/lesson-16/stage5/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 1)">Run this snippet</button>

-We will now store our template in `route_template` and provide the required values to it.
-Run the below snippet to see how it looks.
+We will now store our template in the `route_template` variable and render it with the required values:

 ```
 route_template = env.get_template('static_route.j2')
 render_route = route_template.render(route='172.28.0.0/16',
                                      next_hop='10.13.106.1')
 print(str(render_route))
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 2)">Run this snippet</button>

-Quit the interactive python to view the other two templates that we are going to use for the next example.
+Quit the interactive python shell to view the other two templates that we are going to use for the next example.

 ```
 quit()
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 3)">Run this snippet</button>

 ### Example: 2
 Below is the `l3_interface.j2` template stored in dir2 sub-directory.

 ```
 cat dir2/l3_interface.j2
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 4)">Run this snippet</button>

 Below is the `device_config.j2` template stored in our local directory.
 We will treat `device_config.j2` as our main template and include `l3_interface.j2` and `static_route.j2`.

 ```
 cat device_config.j2
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 5)">Run this snippet</button>

-Notice the keyword `include`, it is used to include the other external template files into a Jinja2 template.
+Notice the keyword `include`, it is used to include the other external template files into a Jinja template.
 Below is the syntax for `include`:

 ```
 {% include 'your_external_template_filename' %}
 ```

 ```